schuderer/mllaunchpad/docs/usage.rst

     def predict(model, args_dict):
         # Create DF explicitly.
-No guarantee that dict keys are in correct order
+No guarantee that dict keys are in correct order,
+        # so we have to make sure *manually* that they match the column order we used
+        # when training the model:
         X = pd.DataFrame({
             'sepal.length': [args_dict['sepal.length']],
             'sepal.width': [args_dict['sepal.width']],